Mark M. Goldblatt: Political writing

 Bumper Sticker Liberalism, a book of political commentary, was published by HarperCollins in 2012.
+In 2022 Goldblatt published I Feel, Therefore I Am: The Triumph of Woke.

 Novels

 Goldblatt’s first novel, Africa Speaks, was published by Permanent Press in 2002.
 It a satire of black urban culture told in the voice of a young black man named Africa Ali.
-In her blurb for Africa Speaks, Michelle Malkin stated, "With an uncanny knack for the hip-hop idiom, stiletto-sharp satire, unusual sensitivity, and unparalleled courage in tackling racial taboos, Mark Goldblatt has created a masterpiece.
+In her blurb for Africa Speaks, far-right columnist Michelle Malkin stated, "With an uncanny knack for the hip-hop idiom, stiletto-sharp satire, unusual sensitivity, and unparalleled courage in tackling racial taboos, Mark Goldblatt has created a masterpiece.
 Africa Speaks sings."
-John Podhoretz declared that Goldblatt was "one of America’s most uncompromising literary iconoclasts."
+Conservative critic John Podhoretz declared that Goldblatt was "one of America’s most uncompromising literary iconoclasts."

 His second novel, Sloth, a comedic take on the through-the-looking-glass world of postmodern thought, was published by Greenpoint Press in 2010.
 Two more novels followed in 2013: The Unrequited, a literary mystery published by Five Star/Cengage, and Twerp, a middle grade novel published by Random House.
 Finding the Worm, a sequel to Twerp, was published by Random House in 2015.